ob7/image_link_with_content/README.md

     </ul>
     <h1>Changing Colors</h1>
     <img alt="" src="documentation/images/colors.jpg"/>
-    <p>To change colors of elements displayed by the block, click the colors Styling tab where you will be presented with the color selectors that change the colors used by the block.
+    <p>To change colors of elements displayed by the block, click the Styling tab where you will be presented with the color selectors that change the colors used by the block.
 A short description of which color you are changing appears below each color.</p>
 </article>